ARE YOU OF LEGAL DRINKING AGE?

 + Date when the product is needed

-We really (truly) appreciate your interest in documenting our company, however, we regret that we are only able to accommodate a very limited number of information, interview, photography and filming requests.
+We truly appreciate your interest in documenting our company.
+However, we regret that we are only able to accommodate a very limited number of information, interview, photography and filming requests.

 The History and Beers pages of our website, as well as Beer School: Bottling Success At The Brooklyn Brewery (written by our co-founders Steve Hindy and Tom Potter) are excellent sources of information on Brooklyn Brewery.
-For other requests, please contact Sam Itzkovitz at firstname.lastname@example.org.
+For other media requests, please contact Sam Itzkovitz at [email protected].

 Sustainability is a goal that is widely shared in the community we support, and as we continue to grow we aim to be a leader in sustainable practices.
 For more information and specific practices, please visit our Sustainability page.

-Below is a list of the states and countries in which we are currently distributed:
+Below is a list of the states and countries in which we are currently distributed.
+Please remember that this list is subject to change:

 We have no idea what you’re talking about, and if there was such a beer, we would certainly not be able to tell you it’s released every November in exceedingly small quantities.